kanika1101/Digit-Recognizer/README.md

 # Digit Recognizer using PCA and SVM
-A classifier to predict the label of a given digit using PCA and SVM
+A classifier to predict the a given handwritten digit using PCA and SVM

 This kernel aims at building a classifier to predict the label of a handwritten digits using PCA and SVM